canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 The Charmed Spark solution requires an environment with:

 * A Kubernetes cluster for running the services and workloads
-* A Object storage layer to store persistent data
+* An Object storage layer to store persistent data

-In the following, we provide the details of the technologies currently supported and some further information on how these layers can be setup.
+In the following, we provide details on the technologies currently supported and some further information on how these layers can be setup.

 ### Kubernetes

 The Charmed Spark solution runs on top of several K8s distribution.
 We recommend you to use 1.29+, but no less than version 1.28.
 Earlier versions may still be working, although we do not explicitly test them.

 There are multiple ways that a K8s cluster can be deployed.
 We provide full compatibility and support for:

 * MicroK8s
 * AWS EKS
 * Azure AKS (**Coming Soon**)

-The how-to guide belows shows you how to setup up these to be used with Charmed Spark.
+The how-to guide below shows you how to set up these to be used with Charmed Spark.

 #### MicroK8s